Let's Fight Back Against The War On Thanksgiving, A Holiday More All-American Than July 4 Or Christmas

-Where are the blowhards who whine about a "War on Christmas" when it is really Thanksgiving that is under fire?
+Why are we whining about a "War on Christmas" when it is really Thanksgiving that is under fire?

 This is all the more outrageous because Thanksgiving is the quintessential All-American holiday, more important and meaningful than any other American holiday, including Independence Day.

 Think about this: We are a nation of immigrants.
-All of us is a descendant of an immigrant, even "native" Americans.
+We are all descendants of immigrants, even native Americans.
 Everybody here from someplace else.
-Every nationality on earth, every culture, every language is lies between the oceans.
+Every nationality on earth, every culture, every language.
 As we have just seen, politics and religion divide us deeply and profoundly.
 But once a year we get together with our friends and families, fractious though they may be, give thanks to our various gods, to our hosts, to each other, and share a feast.

 Americans share this event not only nationwide, but overseas, in war zones, with expats on the job in Johannesburg or Johannisberg.
 And we share it over time, with our ancestors back to 1621, less than a year after the Mayflower dropped British colonists in Plymouth, MA.
 They left England to seek religious freedom, and they gave thanks for their first harvest by sharing a feast with the Wampanoag tribe.
 The celebration continued informally until 1863 when President Lincoln proclaimed a national Thanksgiving Day to be held each November to honor the "blessings of fruitful fields and healthful skies."

 That means the feast we are serving has been shared like this for almost 400 years, more than 100 years longer than Independence Day.
 July 4 may be about independence, but William Jennings Bryan once wrote "On Thanksgiving Day, we acknowledge our dependence."
 The Thanksgiving ceremonial repast connects us all as part of an unparalleled time-space continuum.
 This makes it truly the most important American holiday.